-A third approach to deal with semantic interoperability is the use of a layered architecture containing languages with increasing expressiveness.
+A third approach to deal with semantic interoperability is the use of a layered architecture containing languages with increasing expressiveness (denoted by a corresponding p property).
 This approach has been proposed in order to avoid the problems arising from the need of using a very expressive language and to ensure tractable reasoning with the integrated languages.
-In such a layered architecture, representations can be translated into languages higher in the hierarchy without semantic mismatch.
+In such a layered architecture, representations can be translated, without semantic mismatch, into languages higher in the hierarchy.
 Formally speaking, the languages form a total order induced by the coverage relation.

-$$(3) \qquad \forall i, j, (i \le j \Rightarrow L_i \prec L_i)$$
+$$\forall i, j, (i \le j \Leftrightarrow L_i \preceq_p L_j) \tag{3}$$

-A recent example of a layered architecture is the ontology language OIL [?] that has been built onto existing web standards.
+A recent example of a layered architecture is the ontology language OIL [6] that has been built onto existing web standards.
 The idea is to use the W3C Standard RDF Schema as the language on the lowest layer and build additional language features on top of it.
-Doing this, it is possible to translate RDF schema definitions into languages of the higher levels in order to enrich it.
+Doing this, it should be possible to translate RDF schema definitions into languages of the higher levels in order to enrich it.
+Recently, the idea of layering different languages has been taken up again by the standardization committee for the web ontology language standard OWL.

-2.5 The Family of Languages Approach
+2.5 The 'Family of Languages' Approach

-The family of languages approach, presented in this paper, considers a set of languages structured by a partial order $(\prec)$ .
+The 'family of languages' approach, presented in this chapter, considers a set of languages structured by a partial order $(\leq_p)$ .
 This is more general than a total order, difficult to choose a priori, and more convenient for the users who can find languages closer to their needs (or, for an intermediate language, languages closer to their own languages).